-Mr. Dennis Hudson, aged 57, is the Wynn Palace Vice President - Wynn Club Gaming, a position he has held since July 2015.
+Mr. Dennis Hudson, aged 58, was the Wynn Palace Vice President - Wynn Club Gaming since July 2015 until his retirement in effective on 1 March 2018.
 Mr. Hudson is responsible for overseeing Wynn Club Gaming operations, expansion projects, staffing and training, budgeting and business operation for Wynn Palace.
 Prior to this position, he was Wynn Macau Vice President - Wynn Club Gaming from April 2012 to June 2015 and he was a Shift Manager - Wynn Club from joining Wynn Macau in April 2006 through March 2012.
-Mr. Hudson started his gaming career at the Playboy Victoria Sporting Club on Edgeware Road in London in 1979, and has amassed over 35 years of experience in the casino industry, including senior management positions.
+Mr. Hudson started his gaming career at the Playboy Victoria Sporting Club on Edgware Road in London in 1979, and has amassed over 35 years of experience in the casino industry, including senior management positions.
 Among others, he was a Casino Manager for Star Cruises, where he was responsible for shipboard casino operations on cruises throughout Asia from 2000 to April 2006 and he was the Director of Gaming for VIP Clubs in the Czech Republic from 1995 to 2000.